Katirene/BotGoat_SoloProject/README.md

 ```

 ##Project Purpose
-'To fulfill my desire to work with automation an develop withing the bounds of technical limitation, I chose as my Solo project to expand on my passion for bots and build a UI configuration for a Twitter Bot'
+To fulfill my desire to work with automation an develop withing the bounds of technical limitation, I chose as my Solo project to expand on my passion for bots and build a UI configuration for a Twitter Bot.

 ##Available Tweeting Modes
 ```